If symptoms are new, sudden, severe, or unlike your usual pattern, seek urgent medical help. Urgent help guidance

 Anonymised cohort signals from patient-held seizure records.

-SeizeControl is starting to turn structured patient logs into cohort-level review prompts: timing distribution, repeated context, cycle-linked grouping, medication context and wearable overlap.
+SeizeControl is starting to turn structured patient logs into cohort-level review prompts: timing distribution, repeated context, period-linked grouping, medication context and wearable overlap.
 This preview shows the type of signal a clinician portal can make useful without exposing individual patient records.

 Publication-style safeguards